 Fully-cultural organizations: You must be a Massachusetts recognized 501(c)3 organization.
 Your primary mission must be to promote access, excellence, diversity, or education in the arts, humanities, or sciences.

 Cultural Affiliates: This is the name that we give to semi-independent programs that operate under a parent organization.
 The primary mission must be to promote access, excellence, diversity, or education in the arts, humanities, or interpretive sciences.
 The Cultural Affiliate must meet all eligibility requirements, plus additional requirements that apply exclusively to the Cultural Affiliates.

 For example, a literary magazine or art museum at a college, or an arts program in a social service organization.

 - A department of a federal, state, or local/municipal government.
 For example: a Local Cultural Council that does its own programs.

-To be eligible to apply, you must meet the following requirements:
+To be eligible to apply, you must meet all of the following requirements:

 - Be legally recognized as a 501(c)3 non-profit organization in good standing in the Commonwealth of Massachusetts.

 - Offer public cultural programming in Massachusetts every year, including the two most recent years, and maintain year-round operations in Massachusetts.